 This allows us to fulfill our mission of bringing Christ-centered restoration and healing to individuals and families that have been

-destroyed by chronic life-controlling issues or addictions such as: Behavior: anger, anxiety, depression, pornography, gambling; Substance: prescription medications, illicit drugs, alcohol, food; Relationships: co-dependent, unhealthy or enmeshed, while empowering them to become productive members of society.
+destroyed by chronic life-controlling issues or addictions such as: Behavior: anger, anxiety, depression, pornography addiction, gambling addiction; Substance: prescription medications addiction, illicit drug addiction, alcohol addiction, food addiction; Relationships: co-dependent, unhealthy or enmeshed, while empowering them to become productive members of society.

 It is the belief of this organization that learning is a cumulative experience, and this faith-based program can facilitate the cognitive development of the participants (students) through the framework of in-depth religious education, counseling and mentoring.

 While it is hoped to attain a desired behavior, the ultimate goal of NCRC is to lead the student to a relationship with Christ, as this has been found in the faith-based community to be the determining factor in restoring someone to being a long-term and productive member of society.

 Executive Director of Women’s Ministries/Co-founder

 After 30 years in the corporate sector, Lisa left her position to join her husband and fulfill the call on her life to minister to women.
 It is her passion helping women find an intimate relationship with Jesus Christ that drives her to challenge women not to settle for the ordinary.
 To find, in Christ, the fulfillment of true love and forgiveness.